 Copyright Agreement and Submission letter

 A copyright agreement signed by all authors and containing the following paragraph must accompany each manuscript: “The undersigned author(s) transfer(s) all copyright ownership of the article entitled to the International Journal of Hand in the event the work is published.
 The undersigned author(s) warrant(s) that the article is original, is not under consideration by another journal, and has not been published previously.
 We sign for and accept responsibility for releasing this material.”

-Conflict of Interest forms are according to Guidelines by International Committee of Medical Journal Editors and Each Authors details have to be filled separately and submitted with the manuscript.
-Plagiarism is not permitted and Journal will check every article for plagiarism using ‘Plagtracker’ and Google search.
+Conflict of Interest forms are according to Guidelines by the International Committee of Medical Journal Editors and Each Authors details have to be filled separately and submitted with the manuscript.
+Plagiarism is not permitted and Journal will check every article for plagiarism using ‘iThenticate’ and google search.

 Instructions for Manuscript Preparation